ThomasLenges/thomaslenges/README.md

 [🔗 Repository](https://github.com/ThomasLenges/FractalPong-A-PYNQ-Z2-Game)

 ### 🎮 **Microcontroller Assembly Game**
 Designed and implemented a small game on a microcontroller using **assembly language**, demonstrating low-level hardware programming and optimization techniques.
-Created as part of the **EE-208 Microcontrollers and numerical systems** course at **EPFL**.
+Created as part of the **EE-210 Microcontrollers** course at **EPFL**.
 [🔗 Repository](https://github.com/renukasinghvirk/MCU_project)

 ### 💰 **Automated Coin Detection**